etherlinkcom/docs/docs/network/monitoring.md

 ## Metrics

-Metrics for the node are always available on the `/metrics` endpoint of the address and port of the `--rpc-addr` argument.
+Metrics for the node are always available on the `/metrics` endpoint of the address and port of the node (by default "http://127.0.0.1:8545").
 One can query this using:

 ```bash
 curl http://<rpc_addr>:<rpc_port>/metrics